 ==

 Real Emotional Trash officially has three sides.
 For LP collectors, this means it’s one side short of a double album.
 For others, this may mean an album that's too long.
 However, each song sounds as if it belongs, like each song is an essential contribution to the whole, and so, the length of the album isn’t excessive.
+Several of the songs have been described by Malkmus as “triple part saga, acid mind blowers”, and that’s as good a description as any.

 ==